 In October 2009, the District received updated projections of estimates of projected assessed valuation from a private econometrics firm.
 This study estimated projected declines in the District's assessed valuation base of 15% to 17% over the next three years and that the District's assessed valuation base is not expected to return to its present level for approximately nine years.
 The issuance of additional series of bonds in future years will depend upon, among other things, when the District's projected assessed valuation is sufficient to support additional issues of general obligation bonds, as determined by the District's analysis of information from, among other funding sources, the Office of the County Assessor.
-The District does not expect to issue general obligation bonds pursuant to the Measure Q Authorization approved by voters in the District in the November 4, 2008 election until the assessed valuation within the District is sufficient to support additional general obligation indebtedness.
-See
+The District expects to issue approximately \$860,000 of additional general obligation bonds under the Measure K Authorization and approximately \$450.98 million of additional general obligation bonds under the Measure Y Authorization pursuant to the New Money Resolutions prior to June 30, 2010.
+The District does not expect to issue general obligation bonds pursuant to the Measure Q